Reference > WCAG1 Level A

 E828

-7.4: Do not create pages that refresh
+CP 7.4: Do not create pages that refresh

 Until user agents provide the ability to stop the refresh, do not create periodically auto-refreshing pages.
 See Core Techniques for WCAG 1.0.